 A Bold Progressive Platform

 Progressive coalitions were successful at ushering in the most progressive platform in 2016 and I’m proud to stand on its positions.
-Below you’ll find more about my intent to further progress in select issues in Washington.
+Below you’ll find more about how I’ll further progress these issues in Washington.
 If any issue dear to you is missing, please use the link to the Democratic Party platform for more on our agenda but also don’t hesitate to use the contact us section of this site to let us know if you’d like more covered here.

 I stand for bold progress.
 I stand with the Democratic Party platform.